relativityone/server-integrationpoints-integrationpoints/README.md

 ## History

-The release-server-2013 branch was forked for Relativity Server by the Server Vertical.
+The server-release-12.3-2023-patch1 branch was migrated from https://git.kcura.com/projects/IN/repos/integrationpoints/browse?at=refs%2Fheads%2Fserver-release-12.3-2023-patch1 by the Server Data Transfer Team.
-Tag: 13.0
+Tag: 23013.2.1004
-Branch: release-server-2013
+Branch: server-release-12.3-2023-patch1